mlevitt-deloitte/Policy_Recon_HDSI/README.md

 Because of the modular nature of our pipeline, you may modify, extend, remove, borrow, or replace the various components to best fit your use-case and dataset.

 ### Results
-You may find results of the contradiction detection pipeline being ran on the full DoD Issuances dataset by inspecting [`DoD Contradictions.ipynb` [nbviewer ↗]](https://nbviewer.org/github/mlevitt-deloitte/Policy_Recon_HDSI/blob/main/DoD%20Contradictions.ipynb).
+You may find results of the contradiction detection pipeline being ran on the full DoD Issuances dataset by inspecting [`DoD Contradictions.ipynb (nbviewer)`](https://nbviewer.org/github/mlevitt-deloitte/Policy_Recon_HDSI/blob/main/DoD%20Contradictions.ipynb).
 Outputs of the cells, including runtimes for long processes, are included in the notebook.
 (It is recommended you use the nbviewer link above to preserve output formatting online.)

 ## Developing
 To develop with this solution, we recommend utilizing [Development Containers](https://containers.dev/) for consistency between developer systems and fast dependency installation.
 We define our dev container under `.devcontainer/`.